Sacred Earth Safaris - Kakadu Tours & Kimberley Safaris

 other offer"

-13 Day Kimberley Camping Safari, Darwin - Broome
+13 Day Kakadu and Kimberley 4WD Tour, Darwin - Broome

-You will be collected from your Darwin hotel at 7.30 am this morning to begin your 13 day 4WD safari through the Kimberley region, including many locations from the movie “Australia”.
+You will be collected from your Darwin accommodation at 7.30am for your private 13 day 4WD Tour through the Kimberley and Kakadu.

 Day 3 (B,L,D)